Mississippi State–Ole Miss baseball rivalry

 The Mississippi State–Ole Miss baseball rivalry is a college baseball rivalry between the Mississippi State Bulldogs baseball team of Mississippi State University, in Starkville, Mississippi and the Ole Miss Rebels baseball team of the University of Mississippi in Oxford, Mississippi.
 The rivalry series has included a single neutral-site game since 1980, known first as the Mayor's Trophy and later as the Governor's Cup.
-This game is in addition to the games played as part of the Southeastern Conference schedule.
+This game is in addition to the games played as part of the Southeastern Conference schedule, but does not count towards the conference record.

 Mayor's Trophy

 Started in 1980 by then Jackson, Mississippi Mayor Dale Danks, Jr., the Mayor's Trophy game had been one of the most anticipated match-ups of the Mississippi college baseball season as it featured Ole Miss versus Mississippi State.
 In the first 25 editions, the game has drawn an average of 4,887 fans per game.
 The Mayor's Trophy series ended after the 2006 match-up and was replaced by The Governor's Cup.